-CPR certifications aren’t valid forever though.
-If your workplace requires you to become CPR certified, you will need to continuously renew it.
+CPR certifications aren’t valid forever.
+If your workplace requires you to become CPR certified, you will need periodical renewal / recertification.
 Depending on who the provider is through who issued your certification, it will most likely be valid for one or two years.
 When your certification is within six months of expiring, it’s time to think about your options for renewal.
 If you are not required for work to maintain a CPR certification, you may think that just taking one CPR course and learning the procedures once is sufficient.
 Here are a few reasons why you may want to consider a renewal.

 The American Heart Association (AHA) has led the initiative of keeping CPR performance standards and guidelines as up-to-date as possible.
 As a result, when new research shows that current CPR practices should be modified to improve their effectiveness, this information is included in all courses moving forward.
 However, anyone who has taken a CPR class previous to when those changes were implemented into the curriculum will most likely not be notified of the changes unless they attend another training course.